+Step Twenty-One:

-Step Twenty: Pull down warping bar until it is about two inches above the top of the bottom beam.
-Then, put tension on warp by rotating wing nuts counter clockwise.
+Pull down warping bar until it is about two inches above the top of the bottom beam.

+Step Twenty-Two:

+Put tension on warp by rotating wing nuts counter clockwise.
 Put enough tension on the warp so none of the threads are baggy or loose.